 Buttner is founder of Temporality and Collapse Collective, which regularly meets in public spaces, making temporary sculptures with artists and non-artists, expanding the reach of sculpture, and opening conversations.

-Susan participated in the OTT Zoom Room Sessions & this will be published soon!
+Susan participated in the OTT Zoom Room Sessions which can be viewed here

 GESTURE by Susan Buttner